wcarmon/docs/linux/ipc.md

 --------
 # Data transfer
+1. Direction: Can only communicate in one direction
+1. Read: Readers block until data available
-1. Requires copying data twice between user-space and kernel-space
+1. Speed: Requires copying data twice between user-space and kernel-space
-1. Pro: reader/writer synchronization is not required (automatic, by kernel)
+1. Sync: reader/writer synchronization is not required (automatic, by kernel)
-1. Readers block until data available

 ## Pipe (Anonymous)